liufuxiao/Upload-code/README.md

 node upload.js
 ```

-You are allowed to choose the destination you upload to by typing the url in the browser：
+You are allowed to choose the destination you upload to by typing the url in the Postman and choosing POST.

 1. Microsoft
 ```